Cranes: General Questions

 Chick Rearing Techniques

-They are pens in which chicks are isolated from all human contact.
-Chicks raised in isolation pens are fed by a crane puppet through an opening in the door, and exercised by a human disguised as a crane; they hear only other cranes, either on tape or in the pen next door.
+Chicks raised by isolation rearing are fed by a crane puppet and exercised by an aviculturist disguised as a crane.
+The chicks hear only other cranes, either on tape or in a nearby enclosure.
 These birds may later be introduced to wild flocks of cranes where they learn additional survival skills.